AndresPampa/AndresPampa/README.md

-# Andrés Abdala Alvarez 🇦🇷 ⭐⭐⭐
+## Andrés Abdala Alvarez  🇦🇷 ⭐⭐⭐
+### Graduated from UTN as electromechanical engineer.
+### Currently working as a Data Scientist and studying the first year of a technical degree in programming.
 <!--

 **AndresPampa/AndresPampa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: